perturbing/random-voter/README.md

 # random-voter
-A gimmick plutus based CC member that randomly votes on governance actions
+A gimmick plutus based CC or DREP that votes random on a governance actions.